Javascript is not enabled.

 4. Explore the DASH diet for lower blood pressure

-Research has shown the DASH diet to be effective in lowering blood pressure, as well as for weight loss and reduced cognitive decline.
+Research has shown the DASH diet is effective in lowering blood pressure, as well as for weight loss and lowering the risk of cognitive decline.
 It involves eating specific foods such as fruits and vegetables, low-fat and no-fat dairy, whole grains, fish, poultry, beans and nuts.
-A key component is also reducing sodium.
+A key component is reducing sodium.

 Read more about the DASH diet.